20.9 C

 The health scare comes just weeks after Tyler marked a major career milestone.
 On April 29, the singer celebrated the 50th anniversary of her debut single, “My!
 My!
 Honeycomb,” which launched her career in the 1970s.

 The Welsh singer has carved out a unique place in British music history.
-With early hits like “Lost in France,” she became the first British female artist to debut at No. 1 on the U.K. Albums Chart, and she remains the only Welsh artist ever to land a No. 1 on the U.K. Singles Chart.
+With early hits like “Lost in France,” she became one of the first British female artists to debut at No. 1 on the U.K. Albums Chart, and she remains the only Welsh artist ever to land a No. 1 on the U.K. Singles Chart.
 She also represented the United Kingdom at the Eurovision Song Contest in 2013.

+In January 2026, “Total Eclipse of the Heart” surpassed 1 billion streams on Spotify, earning Tyler a special plaque from the service — though she told the BBC she earns “just about nothing” from streaming royalties.
 Tyler released her first album, “The World Starts Tonight,” in February 1977 and scored her first major hit with “It’s a Heartache” off the “Natural Force” album in 1978.
 She rose to global superstardom in the 1980s with “Total Eclipse of the Heart” and “Holding Out for a Hero,” both of which remain staples on radio and in films decades later.

 - Advertisement -